 Echeveria 'Water Lily'

 Echeveria 'Waterlily', Echeveria agavoides 'Water Lily', Echeveria agavoides 'Waterlily'

-Echeveria 'Water Lily' is an attractive succulent plant with numerous light green to pale bluish-green leaves arranged in a dense rosette.
-The leaves are thick, elliptic, acuminate and with tips flushed rich pink.
+Echeveria 'Water Lily' is an attractive succulent with numerous light green to pale bluish-green leaves arranged in a dense rosette.
+The leaves are thick, elliptic, tapering to a point, and with tips flushed rich pink.
 When inflorescence is produced, the center of the rosette changes considerably, and the leaves become smaller and finer, thus resembling a water lily flower.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).